Rahul-Tejwani/NestQuest-Holiday-Rentals/README.md

 ## Project Overview

-NestQuest is a full stack application designed to simplify property rentals with a seamless user experience.
+NestQuest is a full stack application designed using MVC(Model-View-Controller) framework to simplify property rentals with a seamless user experience.
 Using NestQuest users can list, edit and manage their rental properties for travelers or locals looking for unique stays.
 With secure sign-in, dynamic property locations via integrated map features, review system to rate listings enhancing interaction and engagement, users can explore and post listings with ease.
 The platform incorporates robust client/server validation, image uploads, and flash messages for clear user feedback.
 Built to showcase full-stack expertise, NestQuest ensures reliability and ease for both hosts and travelers.

 ## Key Features